anyfin/anyfin-platform/anyfin-platform/platform-composer/dags/cloudsql_to_bigquery/readme.md

 ## How to setup a new ETL

-- Create DAG file
-    - Duplicate one of the [database_name]_postgres_bq_etl.py dags and name it accordingly
-    - Edit the global variable **DATABASE_NAME** to the name of the postgres database you want to transfer tables from
-    - Deploy this file in the Platform Composer dags/cloudsql_to_bigquery folder in GCP
+- Add the new database name, with additional info, to the list in the file utils/db_info_utils.py

 - Create PG Schema file
     - Follow the format of the other [database_name]_schemas_state.json files
         ```python